Chart Color Schemes

 Age

-The median age in Rothwell-Kippa-Ring is 43 years, significantly higher than Greater Brisbane's average of 36 years and Australia's national average of 38 years.
-The 75-84 age group constitutes 10.5% of the population, compared to Greater Brisbane, while the 25-34 age group makes up 9.4%.
-Post-2021 Census data reveals that the 75-84 age group has increased from 8.9% to 10.5%, and the 25-34 age group has decreased from 10.3% to 9.4%.
-By 2041, population forecasts indicate substantial demographic shifts in Rothwell-Kippa-Ring.
-The 75-84 age group is projected to grow by 36%, reaching 2,535 people from 1,870.
-Notably, the combined 65+ age groups are expected to account for 85% of total population growth, reflecting the area's aging demographic profile.
-Conversely, the 15-24 and 0-4 age cohorts are projected to experience population declines.
+The median age in Rothwell-Kippa-Ring is 43 years, which is significantly higher than Greater Brisbane's average of 36 years and Australia's average of 38 years.
+In the 2021 Census, the 75-84 age group constituted 10.5% of the population in Rothwell-Kippa-Ring, compared to Greater Brisbane.
+The 25-34 age group made up 9.4%, which is less prevalent than in Greater Brisbane.
+Post-Census data shows that the 75-84 age group grew from 8.9% to 10.5% of the population, while the 25-34 cohort declined from 10.3% to 9.4%.
+By 2041, the population forecasts indicate significant demographic changes in Rothwell-Kippa-Ring.
+The 75-84 age group is projected to grow by 35%, reaching 2,535 people from 1,871.
+Notably, the combined age groups of 65 and above will account for 85% of total population growth, reflecting the area's aging demographic profile.
+In contrast, the 15-24 and 0-4 age cohorts are expected to experience population declines.